 Products imported under a Permit for Distribution and Sale must meet the same requirements as those required for licensed (domestically produced) products.
 A U.S. permittee (business in the U.S. or individual residing, or operating a business, in the U.S.) is required to assume legal responsibility for imported products.
 See Veterinary Services Memorandum 800.101 for additional guidance.

-Submit applications for a Veterinary Biological Permit for Research and Evaluation, or a Permit for Transit Shipment electronically via the APHIS e-permit system.
-Note that you only need an eAuthentication account with a Level 1 authentication to apply through e-permits.
+Submit applications for a Veterinary Biological Permit for Research and Evaluation, or a Permit for Transit Shipment electronically via the National Centers for Animal Health (NCAH) Portal.
+Note that you need an eAuthentication account to apply through the NCAH Portal.

-For more information or questions on submitting an application contact CVB at 301-851-3609.
+For more information or questions on submitting an application, contact the CVB via email at CVB@usda.gov or phone at 515-337-7838.

 Veterinary Biological Product Permit for Research and Evaluation are valid for one year cannot be renewed.
 You need to re-apply yearly and receive a new permit.